Pitch 2026

 For Agents and Editors

 We'd love for you to join us!
-Last year we had 20 agents and editors participate.
-73% of the 77 authors pitching ended the event with at least one request.
+Last year we had over 50 agents and editors participate.
+66% of the 282 authors pitching ended the event with at least one request.
 We heard wonderful feedback from those who participated about how much they enjoyed the format and pitch quality.

-All you need to do now is fill out this form to express your interest in receiving pitches to look over.
+All you need to do now is express your interest in receiving pitches to look over.

-Authors will be submitting their pitches between May 28 and June 4, then on June 5, we'll send out an invitation to all agents and editors who have filled out the above form.
-You'll have a full week to browse and make requests (until June 11 - no pressure!), and requests will be sent to authors following June 11.
+Authors will be submitting their pitches between June 3-9, then on June 10, we'll send out an invitation to all agents and editors who have filled out the above form.
+You'll have a full week to browse and make requests (until June 16 - no pressure!), and requests will be sent to authors following June 17.

 FAQ